-Most apps currently available in the app marketplace work with Stencil and will require no extra code.
-Apps that handle backend store functions such as QuickBooks Online and ShipperHQ work natively with your theme and do not require adding any scripts.
+Most apps currently available in the App Marketplace work with Stencil and will require no extra code.
+Apps that handle backend store functions, such as QuickBooks Online and ShipperHQ will work natively with your theme and do not require adding any scripts.

-However, some apps may have extra steps to make them compatible.
+However, some apps may require extra steps to make them compatible.
 For apps that require additional code, instructions should be included in the setup.
 If instructions are not provided, use the suggestions below for the best placement of your app's script.

 Apps That Have Scripts

-App integrations that affect the storefront, such as live chat or apps that provide analytics, will require their scripts to be placed in certain parts of the theme such as the footer or header.
+App integrations that affect the storefront, such as apps that provide analytics, will require their scripts to be placed in certain parts of the theme, such as the footer or header.
 The Script Manager, found in Storefront › Script Manager, can be used to inject code into specific pages on your store.
-See Adding Custom Scripts to Stencil Themes for more information.

 Apps That Need an Edited Theme

 Some apps may require their code placed into pages not accessible via the Script Manager.
 Edit Theme Files in Store Design can be used to access the specific template files using an in-browser editor.
-See Editing Stencil Theme Files for more information.
+See Stencil Themes for more information.